uptonking/note4yaoo/read-docs-react-p6-hooks.md

 ## Introducing Hooks
 - Hooks are JavaScript functions letting you use state and other React features without writing a class.
   - React 16.8.0 is the first release to support Hooks
 - Hooks are completely opt-in.
-You don't have to use it if you don't wnat to.
+You don't have to use it if you don't want to.
 - Hooks are 100% backwards-compatible.
 Hooks don’t contain any breaking changes.
 - There are no plans to remove classes from React.
 - Hooks don’t replace your knowledge of React concepts.